 - provider the JPA persistence provider to be used.
-The JPA persistence "provider" for DataNucleus is org.datanucleus.api.jpa.PersistenceProviderImpl - jta-data-source JNDI name for JTA connections (make sure you set transaction-type as JTA on the persistence-unit for this) This is only for RDBMS.
+The JPA persistence "provider" for DataNucleus is org.datanucleus.api.jpa.PersistenceProviderImpl - jta-data-source JNDI name for JTA connections (make sure you set transaction-type as JTA on the persistence-unit for this) This is only for RDBMS. - non-jta-data-source JNDI name for non-JTA connections.
+Note that if using a JTA datasource as

-- non-jta-data-source JNDI name for non-JTA connections.
-Note that if using a JTA datasource as the primary connection, you ought to provide a non-jta-data-source also since any schema generation and/or sequence handling will need to use that This is only for RDBMS. - shared-cache-mode Defines the way the L2 cache will operate.
+- shared-cache-mode Defines the way the L2 cache will operate.
 ALL means all entities cached.
 NONE means no entities will be cached.
 ENABLE_SELECTIVE means only cache the entities that are specified.
 DISABLE_SELECTIVE means cache all unless specified.
 UNSPECIFIED leaves it to DataNucleus. - validation-mode Defines the validation mode for Bean Validation.
-AUTO, CALLBACK or NONE. - jar-file name of a JAR file to scan for annotated classes to include in this persistence-unit. - mapping-file name of an XML "mapping" file containing persistence information to be included in this persistence-unit. - class name of an annotated class to include in this persistence-unit - properties properties defining the persistence factory to be used.
-Please refer to EMF Properties Guide for details - exclude-unlisted-classes Whether to restrict the unit to just classes specified in the unit itself (including jars and mapping-files)
+AUTO, CALLBACK or NONE. - jar-file name of a JAR file to scan for annotated classes to include in this persistence-unit. - mapping-file name of an XML "mapping" file containing persistence information to be included in this persistence-unit.
+NOTE that the JPA spec defines a default file called META-INF/orm.xml that does not need to be specified. - class name of an annotated class to include in this persistence-unit - properties properties defining the persistence factory to be used.
+Please refer to EMF Properties for details